 More recently, this work has extended to work in numerous other parts of the country.
 In 2015 NYMAZ and UCan Play secured Arts Council funding to conduct similar work in Cornwall, Northumberland, the Isles of Scilly, Cumbria and the East Riding of Yorkshire.

 UCan Play is the authorised retail partner for Musical Futures.
 Working collaboratively with this leading music education charity, we advise their teachers and schools about a range of musical instruments and other technologies that can be used to underpin a Musical Futures approach to teaching and learning.
 UCan Play and Musical Futures have produced a number of packages of instruments for specific programmes, such as Just Play, which schools can purchase at highly preferential rates.

-We have supported this important music education charity with specific consultancy and advice in relation to bids for funding that they have received from schools in London and Scotland.
-We have also procured and supplied full sets of orchestral instruments for schools that have received funding from this charity.
-As part of our follow up work with each school, we work collaboratively with the Heads of Music to ensure that maximum benefit is achieved through the Restore the Music grant.
+We have supported this important music education charity with specific consultancy and advice in relation to bids for funding that they have received from schools across the UK.
+We have also procured and supplied full sets of musical instruments for schools that have received funding from this charity.
+As part of our follow up work with each school, we work collaboratively with the Heads of Music to ensure that maximum educational benefit is achieved through the Restore the Music grant.

 Funded by Youth Music, UCan Play has worked as the technical partner for Jazz UK to help live stream is Dissolve JazzLab jazz workshops from Coventry and Bournemouth.
 Working with Coventry Performing Arts Service and SoundStorm in Bournemouth, we helped them utilise the Roland VR3-EX to ensure that high quality video and audio was accessed by staff and young people in remote locations.
 The participants showcased their new compositions at Belgrade Theatre in Coventry as part of JazzUK’s new community-inspired #4Jazz Festival.